AMA Superbike Championship: Open Production (1973 - 1975)

 The early 1970’s saw the introduction of many high performance, large displacement road bikes such as the BMW R90S, Kawasaki Z1, and the Ducati 750SS.
 These motorcycles brought unprecedented levels of performance and power to the showroom floor, needing little to no modification to make them competent racing motorcycles.
 Buyers of these bikes knew this, and were eager to begin competing in races aboard their performance oriented machines.
 Soon, various club racers were competing in grassroot production based race events across the country.

 Sensing the growing desire for production based racing, AMA race promoters Gavin Trippe and Bruce Cox invited production racers to compete at the 1973 Laguna Seca AMA National Road Race Weekend.
 Two production based races occurred, one being the Open Production class and the other being the Lightweight Production class, which was limited to 350cc.
 The regulations for these races required the motorcycles to retain their stock appearance, exhaust, brakes, instruments and carburetors.
 Yvon Duhamel won the first Open Production race, riding a Kawasaki Z1 provided by U.S. Kawasaki factory team.
-The event proved to be such a hit with racers and fans alike.
-Spectators enjoyed watching racing between machines that they could easily purchase themselves, while racers enjoyed the low barriers of entry for the same reasons.
+The event proved to be popular with racers and fans alike.
+Spectators enjoyed watching racing between machines that were available to the public, while racers enjoyed the low barriers of entry for the same reasons.

 Other Road Race Nationals began adding Production races to their lineup.
-Later, in August 1973 the Pocono National featured Production racing, with Yvon Duhamel winning again, riding a Kawasaki H2 this time.
 In 1974, Open Production returned to Laguna Seca, drawing enough popularity for it to make the cover of Cycle News.
 Later that season, the Ontario road race national featured an Open Production event, this time won by Reg Pridmore on a BMW R90S.
-The 1975 season saw both the Daytona Bike Week and Laguna Seca feature Production racing with David Aldana and Yvon Duhamel winning each respectively.
-Both won riding a Kawasaki Z1.
+The AMA introduced its first official road racing category for production class motorcycles as a support class in 1975, which served as the precursor to the Superbike Championship.
+The 1975 season saw both the Daytona Bike Week and Laguna Seca feature Production racing with David Aldana and Yvon Duhamel winning each respectively riding Kawasaki Z1 motorcycles.
+Duhamel switched to a Kawasaki H2 motorcycle to win the Production Class at the 1975 Pocono National, marking the last time that a two-stroke motorcycle won an AMA production class race.